jnk0le/simple-crt/RA8D1_cursed/README.md

 First step is to libarate the uC from any present applications (e.g. RT-Thread vision board has such) and reset it to factory default.\
-Otherwise your debugged application/debugging will freeze, usually at `main()` breakpoint or enter undebuggable hardfault.
+Otherwise your application/debugging will freeze, usually at `main()` breakpoint or enter undebuggable hardfault.

 To do this you need to select "Initialize Device" in "Target Device" menu